Chennai Breast Centre

 Chennai Breast Centre is one of the centres participating in this Add Aspirin trial.

 We offer one-week training programs to young surgeons and radiologists, giving them the opportunity to gain insight into breast imaging and breast surgery at Chennai Breast Centre.
 The program allows them to assist with surgical procedures including oncoplastic procedures, sentinel lymph node biopsies.
-They are given the chance to observe the functioning of the one stop diagnostic facility where clinical examination, mammography, breast ultrasound and ultrasound guided interventions are performed.
-We conduct workshops and seminars in our in-house conference room that is equipped with an interactive screen with facilities for video transmission.
-This allows for in-person and online meetings to be conducted seamlessly.
+They are given the opportunity to observe the functioning of the one stop diagnostic facility where clinical examination, mammography, breast ultrasound and ultrasound guided interventions are performed.